PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 This could be fix by one of the following:

-* Initialize git lfs on the package folder.
+A. Initialize git lfs on the package folder
-* Add the UPM `via tarball` downloaded [here](https://github.com/PlayEveryWare/eos_plugin_for_unity/releases).
+B. Add the UPM `via tarball` downloaded [here](https://github.com/PlayEveryWare/eos_plugin_for_unity/releases) instead

 ### Why am I getting Overlay Errors?
-Overlay errors are most likely due to not having the overlay installed, this is done in two steps:
+Overlay errors are most likley due to not having the overlay installed, this is done in two steps:
  - The first is to simply have the [Epic Games Store](https://store.epicgames.com/) application installed.
- - The second is to run the `EOSBootstrapper.exe` that is generated with a build before running the application.
+ - The second is to run the ```EOSBootstrapper.exe``` that is generated with a build before running the application.

 ### Missing Native Libraries

 Some native functionality are required for platform specific needs.

-To get these dependent libraries, use the platform library build tool in the plugin at `Tools -> Build Library -> [Target Platform]`
+To get these dependent libraries, use the platform library build tool in the plugin at `Tools > Build Library > [Target Platform]`

 Or to install the libraries manually,
 go to the `NativeCode` folder, find the target platform, and *build the `.sln`* or *`run the makefile`* in the folder.